diogoviveiros/Tag_Final_Project/README.md

 ### Runner Detection

-We implement our object tracking algorithm in `detect_runner.py`.
+We implement our object tracking algorithm in `detect_runner.py` and specifically in the `process_scan()` and `image_callback()` functions.
 The way we design the runner is to put 11 different AR tags on its sides.
-When the runner shows up in chaser's camera field of view, we check for an average location of the runner's AR tags so that we can locate where the runner is in the chaser's camera.
+When the runner shows up in chaser's camera field of view, we check for an average location of the runner's AR tags so that we can locate where the runner is in the chaser's camera (eg. whether it is on the left or right).
 From the average location of the runner's AR tags, we can estimate where the runner is to the chaser and find the estimated distance and angle from the chaser to the runner.

 <img width="341" alt="Screen Shot 2022-05-27 at 1 33 52 AM" src="https://user-images.githubusercontent.com/66953378/170644235-cb4b5a60-9745-48ba-8b27-9303b018cc1e.png">